 Before further use of the tool, a guard or other part that is damaged should be carefully checked to ensure that it will operate properly and perform its intended function.
-Check for alignment of moving parts, binding of moving parts, breakage of parts, mounting, and any other conditions that may affect its operation.
+Check for alignment of moving parts, breakage of parts, mounting, and any other conditions that may affect its operation.
 A guard or other part that is damaged should be properly repaired or replaced.